stevavoliajvar/stop_cloudflare/PEOPLE.md

 - "Oebblokfuehrer ah, but it s delivered by cloudflare your mitm cdn when crossing file system kannst auch genauso breit" ([macmelonmac](https://twitter.com/MacMelonMac/status/1299745637592899586))
+- "your Cloudflare implementation is completly broken Need to click "I am human" and captcha thing at each page.
+No I don't have virus, malware or such things" ([lobotommy6](https://twitter.com/LoboTommy6/status/1299723806320320512))
+- "Yes, that's work and I know, that's not hCaptcha's issue.
+But when I pass the captcha, returns me again and again to that.
+I think, that is and problem with IPs." ([vharveyifa](https://twitter.com/VharveyiFa/status/1299392330139660289))
+- "how is it that I have to solve THREE captchas of and and again land on the captcha resolving page instead of getting the ORCID resolved?
+I cannot even access your main page.
+You should kick and out." ([rvb_siberia](https://twitter.com/rvb_siberia/status/1299174163698065418))
+- "Also using is nearly impossible with my "suspicious" Siberian IP address.
+I log in, clone or push a project - I solve a captcha.
+This breaks git command line tools, since about two weeks.
+How many hours per day am I supposed to solve" ([rvb_siberia](https://twitter.com/rvb_siberia/status/1299171603432042496))
+- "Let's try. (some moments later...)
+Now I get a Failed Captcha (or something like that.
+The message is hidden behind Firefox URLs)" ([robsonsobral](https://twitter.com/robsonsobral/status/1299130659919794177))
+- "Call for Pitches link in the tweet showed a cloudflare message.
+So I tried the site.
+Site denied access, even after checking captcha.
+Now I tried again and site shows Error 1020 Access Denied after captcha procedure" ([jencysamuel](https://twitter.com/JencySamuel/status/1298132170133737472))
+- "Your site & mobile app are down due to a CloudFlare Error 1020 so visitors are all being blocked.
+Guess there will be no movies for us on this rainy day." ([fugitivealien](https://twitter.com/fugitivealien/status/1299760722730266625))
+- "I have been getting error code 1016 / cloudflare since 1AM & sling tv won't load on my TV and on several locations on my computer. what's the word ???? subscriber since 2017....." ([whopbell2](https://twitter.com/whopbell2/status/1298572618103169024))
+- "Hi, Garmin - Who do I contact to resolve a CloudFlare 1006 (Access Denied) error for my (static) IP address?" ([awscloudman](https://twitter.com/awscloudman/status/1298209719472082945))
+- "I am currently unable to access your website over Tor due to an Error 1020 access denied error.
+Could you please reconsider your Cloudflare settings?
+Some of us like to browse the web without being spied on by our ISPs." ([happysmash27](https://twitter.com/happysmash27/status/1298149158990348288))
+- "Unable to login.
+Getting Error 1020 from CloudFlare." ([bluemint_io](https://twitter.com/bluemint_io/status/1297907064270774272))

 "Thank you, but I do not think this is the problem I am encountering- I am seeing the Cloudflare CAPTCHA page in my screenshot above when I am already logged in- I write a post, try to save draft, but it redirects me to Cloudflare page instead of saving my draft, losing my work" ([quartzen](https://twitter.com/quartzen/status/1297941070156832768))